begen/begen.github.io/_posts/2021-11-24-Clustering.md

 ![png](\posts\clustering\correl.png)

 #### Modeling
+KMeans clustering is one of the most poplular algorithms used for clustering as its simple and efficient to use.
+The aim of the KMeans algorithm is to divide M points in N dimensions into K clusters fixed a priori.
+K cluster points that will be centroids are placed in the space among the data points and each data point is assigned to the centroid for which the distance is the least.
+This means that algorithm will be completed when objective function will have least squarred error.

 KMeans clustering requires number of clusters that we need to input.
 In order to identify number of clusters, we will use elbow methods that will help us to get the optimal number of clusters recommended.